 In the guide

-One of the provisions in the Consumer Rights Act 2015 relates to requirements for accommodation letting agents and property management businesses to display their fees and charges to clients.
+Legislation requires that property tenants may only be charged certain fees and for accommodation letting agents and property management businesses to display fees and charges to clients.

-The requirements relate to businesses that receive instructions from clients regarding accommodation to be let under assured tenancy agreements to:
+The requirements relate to landlords and businesses that receive instructions from clients regarding accommodation to be let under assured tenancy agreements to:

-The fees that have to be indicated are the fees, charges and penalties payable to the letting agent by their clients under contracts for:
+Letting agents are required to indicate the fees, charges and penalties payable to the letting agent by their clients under contracts for:

 However, the following fees do not have to be indicated: